qq submit

 --include TEXT — Colon-, comma-, or space-separated list of files or directories to copy into the working directory in addition to the input directory contents.
 These files are not copied back after job completion.
 Paths must be absolute or relative to the input directory.
 Ignored if the input directory is used as the working directory.

---interpreter TEXT — Executable name or absolute path of the interpreter used to run the submitted script.
+--interpreter TEXT — Executable name or absolute path of the interpreter used to run the submitted script, including options for the interpreter.
+The interpreter must be available on the computing node.
 Defaults to bash.
-The interpreter must be available on the computing node.
 Read more about specifying interpreters here.

 --batch-system TEXT — Name of the batch system used to submit the job.
 If not specified, the value of the environment variable ‘QQ_BATCH_SYSTEM’ is used or the system is auto-detected.